-The Tamarind or Asam is a slow-growing and large tree that can reach 30 m tall.
+The Tamarind or Asam is a slow-growing and medium-sized tree that can reach 12 m to 30 m tall.
 It has beautiful fine-textured leaves and a round-shaped crown.
-It is native to tropical Africa and India, and grows best in well-draining soil.
+It is native to Africa, and grows best in well-draining soil.

 Tamarindus is monotypic, meaning that there is only one species in this genus (i.e., Tamarindus indica).
 The name of the genus Tamarindus is derived from the Arabic phrase at-tamr al-hindi meaning ‘date of India’, which refers to its fruit.
 The specific epithet indica suggests its origins to be from India.